Cities-Towns

 Cycled to town of Tavira today – about 4 miles away; absolutely loved it – reminded me of St Martin de Re on Ile de Re in France, but alot less understated.
 The buildings are beautiful.
 Also am realising that it’s great to be enjoying this weather now in May – around 25 – 27deg today, without the holiday crowds which people have indicated there are in late July/August.

-Posted by Jackie Barnes in Cities-Towns, Portugal
+Posted by Jackie in Cities-Towns, Portugal

 Seville; Camping Villsom